Direct to Work

 A Certified Nursing Assistant can find employment in:

 The Nurse Aide program is also a useful tool to introduce individuals to the healthcare profession.
-Many students complete a nurse aide program as a prerequisite for entry to a nursing program, medical program, or physician’s assistant program as it provide students with laboratory learning and clinical experiences.
+Many students complete a nurse aide program as a prerequisite for entry to a nursing program, medical program, or physician’s assistant program as it provides students with laboratory learning and clinical experiences.

 *Salary is not guaranteed and should be used as a guideline only.